 (2) Posted Collateral may be held only in the following jurisdictions: Any jurisdiction in the United States.

-(3) The Custodian is a Qualified Institution, approved by Party A (which approval shall not be unreasonably withheld).
+(3) The Custodian, if applicable, is a Qualified Institution, approved by Party A (which approval shall not be unreasonably withheld).
 The Custodian shall hold the Posted Collateral in a segregated, safekeeping or custody account within the Custodian with the title of such account indicating that the property contained therein is being held as Posted Collateral for the ownership of Party A, subject to the security interest of Party B.

 If a party or its Custodian is not eligible to hold Posted Collateral pursuant to this Section, then it shall be considered a “Downgraded Party” or a “Downgraded Custodian”, as the case may be (as defined in Paragraph 13(g)(ii)) and Posted Collateral shall be maintained in accordance with Paragraph 13(g)(ii).